-The Comox Valley, an agricultural paradise with three breweries that cater to their local crowds: Gladstone Brewing and Ace Brewing Company in Courtenay, New Tradition Brewing Company and Land & Sea Brewing Co. in Comox, and Cumberland Brewing in Cumberland.
+The Comox Valley, an agricultural paradise with five breweries that cater to their local crowds: Gladstone Brewing and Ace Brewing Company in Courtenay, New Tradition Brewing Company and Land & Sea Brewing Co. in Comox, and Cumberland Brewing in Cumberland.
 Throughout the region, visitors will find farmers’ markets, restaurants that celebrate farm (or tide) to table, plus numerous distilleries and wineries that will keep your stomach happy while you explore.

 Mount Washington Alpine Resort is a short drive from Courtenay, as is Miracle Beach Provincial Park.
 Nearby is Strathcona Provincial Park, BC’s oldest park dating back to 1911 and one of its largest.
 Catch a ferry to beautiful, secluded Denman Island and Hornby Island.
 Or extend your beer travels by taking the ferry from Little River to Powell River where you can join the Sunshine Coast Ale Trail.

 Arrive Thirsty, Leave Inspired.